 Throughout the course, quiz assignments will be given.
-These quizzes could relate to various course materials such as assigned readings, lecture materials, and writing assignments (such as rough drafts of papers, for example).
+These quizzes could relate to various course materials such as assigned readings, lecture materials, and writing exercises (such as rough drafts and outlines, for example).
+These quiz assignments will be averaged together and will determine 15% of your course grade.
 If a quiz assignment is not submitted by the due date, the quiz will receive a grade of zero.
 There will be no make-up quizzes.
-However, because everyone has a bad day every now and then, each student's two lowest quiz grades will be dropped.
-These quiz scores will be averaged together and will determine 12% of your course grade.
-Please note that a double-credit vocabulary quiz will be given near the end of the semester.
+However, since everyone has a bad day every now and then, each student's two lowest quiz scores will be dropped.
 Each paper contributes a different percentage to your overall course grade as well.
 The MSV posttest will additionally count 5% toward your final class score.
 A chart of the course assignments appears below: